babashka/sci/README.md

 `:runtime-mode :forkable`; the default `:standard` mode retains SCI's original direct hot paths and `sci/fork` only copies the namespace environment.

+Values returned across the host boundary retain their world semantics: interpreted functions returned by the public evaluation APIs execute in the context that returned them, and stable SCI Vars use their creation world when called directly by the host.
+Use `sci/call-with-context` to select a descendant explicitly, and use `sci/alter-var-meta!` / `sci/reset-var-meta!` for portable fork-aware Var metadata mutation.

 Forkable mode snapshots the roots and metadata of existing SCI vars and the values of atoms and volatiles created inside SCI.
 The handles keep their identity, so aliases and functions defined before the fork resolve against the